Special Series, Part 3: Digital dragons and digital dollars

-In the last installment of a 3-part series on blockchain in China, Forkast.News examines: Everyone knows money has value.
+In the last installment of a 3-part series on blockchain in Asia, Forkast.News examines: Everyone knows money has value.
 But does it also have ‘values’?

 John Chen (a pseudonym used upon request) has viewed the rise of the cashless economy on a split screen.
 On one side, the China of his birth, a place where paper fiat has all but gone extinct, even in far-flung villages.
 On the other, the U.S. state of California, where he attended high school and now majors in computer science at a state university, and where paper currency remains common.